 What is a Voice Chat App?

 A voice chat app is a digital tool that helps you send instant audio recordings to other people in your contact list.
-You can also share text messages, files, and media with the people you communicate with that you can open either on your phone or in a browser.
-Although some of these apps enable video and audio calls as well, they aren’t really meant to replace but rather complement virtual meeting platforms in your client communication.
+You can also share text messages, files, and media with the people you communicate with, which you can open either on your phone or in a browser.

 [ Read: 6 Virtual Meeting Platforms to Use for Your Coaching Sessions (and Our Top Pick)]